Net2Vis -- A Visual Grammar for Automatically Generating Publication-Tailored CNN Architecture Visualizations: Introduction

-\begin{enumerate} \item We propose a new visual grammar for CNN architecture visualizations, which incorporates visual encoding, network layout, layer aggregation, and legend generation. \item We release a dataset of 751 neural network architecture visualizations, which we have extracted from all papers published at ICCV and CVPR between 2013 and 2019. \item We provide an online platform, which lets users automatically generate CNN architecture visualizations obeying to our visual grammar from Keras code. \end{enumerate}
+\begin{enumerate} \item We propose a set of requirements for effectively communicating neural network architectures, based on expert feedback and the analysis of existing visualizations. \item Based on these requirements, we propose a new visual grammar for CNN architecture visualizations, which we make available via an online platform that transforms Keras code into visualizations tailored to the use in publications. \item We release a data set of 751 neural network architecture visualizations, which we have extracted from all papers published at ICCV and CVPR between 2013 and 2019. \end{enumerate}

 \autoref{fig:teaser} shows an example visualization of a U-Net variant generated using our approach.
-To evaluate our approach, we conducted a quantitative user study.
-The obtained results indicate that our techniques are beneficial for creating and reading CNN architecture visualizations, which is important for broad acceptance, and an unambiguous CNN architecture communication.
+To evaluate our approach, we conducted both a quantitative user study and a qualitative usability evaluation.
+The obtained results indicate that our techniques are beneficial for creating and reading CNN architecture visualizations, which is important for broad acceptance and unambiguous CNN architecture communication.
 Our techniques can be used in the form of an online platform at: \url{https://viscom.net2vis.uni-ulm.de}.